Psy-Fer/buttery-eel/README.md

 - Use a single blow5 file rather than many smaller ones.
 - The basecalling server stores all the reads for 10 channels, then on the 11th, it releases the first.
 Buttery-eel sends 1 channel per client connection, controlled by `--procs`, and in order to force the basecaller to release the data, it sends 10 "fake" reads to the basecaller with channel numbers >9000.
 This is mostly due to the poor implementation of duplex in the ONT library, so I can't really do much about that.
 - You should write duplex data out using `.sam`.
 This will mean you get the duplex tags, dx:i:N where N=0 is simplex, N=-1 is a parent of a duplex read, and N=1 is a duplex read.
 - There is a bug in the ONT library, where if a read is split, and two reads from that split read are parents of a duplex read, one of those parent reads won't be flagged with dx:i:-1, but dx:i:0 instead.
-I have told ONT and they said they will fix it (Bug present in `ont-pybasecall-client-lib v7.4.12`)
+I have told ONT and they said they will fix it (Bug present in `ont-pybasecall-client-lib v7.4.12`, now fixed in `ont-pybasecall-client-lib v7.6.8`)
 - When duplex first starts, it sequentially reads the whole blow5 file to create the channel groups.
 This can take a while, so please be patient.

 I wouldn't recommend using duplex just yet because of the issues and poor performance.